Chord (geometry)

-A chord (from the Latin chorda, meaning "catgut or string") of a circle is a straight line segment whose endpoints both lie on a circular arc.
+In geometry, a chord (from Latin chorda 'catgut, string') of a circle is a straight line segment whose endpoints both lie on a circular arc.
 If a chord were to be extended infinitely on both directions into a line, the object is a secant line.
 The perpendicular line passing through the chord's midpoint is called sagitta (Latin for "arrow").

 More generally, a chord is a line segment joining two points on any curve, for instance, on an ellipse.
 A chord that passes through a circle's center point is the circle's diameter.

 In circles

 Among properties of chords of a circle are the following: